-Whether it’s a third-grade student in a nook with a book, a sixth grader attending a book talk about a great new novel, or a senior discovering primary research for an AP course, every student at McDonogh School finds a warm welcome in the libraries.
-Directed by caring, knowledgeable professionals who understand the many needs of students, as well as the diverse range of resources available to them, the librarians are prepared to respond to the current and emerging demands on learners, K-12.
+Whether it’s a third grade student in a nook with a book, a sixth grader attending a book talk about a great new novel, or a senior discovering primary research for an AP course, students find a warm welcome in the libraries.
+Directed by caring, knowledgeable professionals who understand the needs of students, as well as the diverse range of resources available to them, the librarians are prepared to respond to the demands of school age learners.

-In addition to the traditional resources that have always distinguished McDonogh’s libraries, each division has plentiful access to current technology and databases reflecting the current trends in an ever-growing information age.
-The library faculty are much more than stewards of this technology; they provide access to information and strive to instill in students the capabilities of critical judgment and intuitive thinking that will allow them to identify and utilize valid, useful resources in responsible and ethical ways.
-In this way, the libraries partner with the rest of the academic program to help students become astute critical thinkers and problem solvers in many areas of study.
+In addition to the traditional resources that have always distinguished McDonogh’s libraries, each division has plentiful access to technology and databases.
+The library faculty are much more than stewards of this technology; they provide access to information and strive to instill in students the critical judgment and intuitive thinking that will allow them to identify and utilize valid, useful resources in responsible and ethical ways.
+In this way, the librarians help students become astute thinkers and problem solvers in many areas of study.

 To align with curriculum and reading levels, McDonogh maintains one library for each of its three divisions: Lower School Leah Watts Dawson Library, Middle School Krauss Library, and Upper School Kiplinger Library.

 You can browse our online resources, selected specifically for lower school students